-Picture this: You’re at the wet market buying fish and vegetables, and you see an elderly lady in front of you slip and fall.
-Due to osteoporosis, which weakens her bones, she breaks her hip bone and is unable to get up.
-Someone will have to call an ambulance to send her to the hospital.
+Picture this: You're at the wet market buying fish and vegetables, and you see an elderly lady in front of you slip and fall.
+Due to osteoporosis, which has weakened her bones, she breaks her hip bone and is unable to get up.
+Someone has to call an ambulance to send her to the hospital.

 It may sound alarming to you, but this situation happens more than 6 times every day in Singapore, and it is becoming more common with our ageing population.
 1 in 4 people who fracture their hips will also pass away within 12 months of the injury.

 Osteoporosis is more common in women than men.
 Women have a higher risk of developing osteoporosis if they have:

 Likewise, men with low testosterone levels also face higher risk of developing osteoporosis.

 A family history of osteoporosis can increase your risk for developing the disease, as well as being petite or thin because this typically means you have less bone mass.